glenn-murray-bse/escr-shop/README.md

 	git flow feature publish 06-Sample-issue-to-demonstrate-gitflow-branch-naming

-### Commit your changes and merge with Develop branch
+### Commit your new changes and merge with Develop branch

 	git add .
 	git commit -am "A descriptive comment"